suyashcjoshi/suyashjoshi.github.io/_posts/2020-01-30-JavaFX_Setup_IntelliJ.md

 ---
-title: "How to install and run "Hello World" JavaFX Project using IntelliJ IDEA"
+title: "How to install and run 'Hello World' JavaFX Project using IntelliJ IDEA"
 published: true
 ---